martiansideofthemoon/logic-rules-sentiment/code/README.md

 ## Logic Rules for Sentiment Classification

 This folder contains the code accompanying our EMNLP 2018 paper "Revisiting the Importance of Encoding Logic Rules in Sentiment Classification".
+The baseline model is roughly an exact implementation of Kim et al. 2014, "Convolutional Neural Networks for Sentiment Classification".

 ## Setup